AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

 \subsubsection{Transferability}

-We evaluate the transferability of \attackname without applying any stealthy strategies (i.e., Base) for the strong adversary, where each of eight continuous \smodelnames (Qwen-Audio, Mini-Omni, Mini-Omni2, SALMONN, Qwen2-Audio, LLaMA-Omni, BLSP, LLaSM) is used as the surrogate \smodelname on which audio jailbreak prompts are crafted and finally fed to all \smodelnames including two additional discrete \smodelnames (SpeechGPT, ICHIGO) but excluding the surrogate \smodelname.
-The results are shown in \Cref{tab:transfer_result}.
-Although the transfer attack success rate varies with both the surrogate and target \smodelnames, {\uline{\attackname is generally effective in jailbreaking the target \smodelnames including discrete \smodelnames, especially in terms of the metric ASR$_2$}}.
-We notice that the transferability to Qwen2-Audio is lower than other target \smodelnames.
-We conjecture that this is because Qwen2-Audio was trained using private internal datasets~\cite{qwen_audio_2}.
+We evaluate \attackname's transferability without stealthy strategies (Base) for the strong adversary, using each of eight continuous \smodelnames (Qwen-Audio, Mini-Omni, Mini-Omni2, SALMONN, Qwen2-Audio, LLaMA-Omni, BLSP, LLaSM) as surrogate \smodelnames to craft audio jailbreak prompts, then feeding them to all \smodelnames including two additional discrete \smodelnames (SpeechGPT, ICHIGO) excluding the surrogate.
+Results in \Cref{tab:transfer_result} show that while transfer attack success rates vary across surrogate and target \smodelnames, {\uline{\attackname is generally effective in jailbreaking targets including discrete \smodelnames, especially in terms of ASR$_2$}}.
+Transferability to Qwen2-Audio is lower than other targets, likely because Qwen2-Audio was trained using private internal datasets~\cite{qwen_audio_2}.

+{\bf Attacking commercial \smodelname GPT-4o-Audio.} We evaluate \attackname's effectiveness and transferability without stealthy strategies (Base) on closed-source GPT-4o-Audio developed by OpenAI, \golfer{using each of eight continuous \smodelnames as surrogates.} GPT-4o-Audio is robust against the strong adversary with 0\% attack success rate, likely due to safety training and input/output safety filtering that enable refusing harmful behavior requests.
+In contrast, \figurename~\ref{fig:weak_openai} shows \attackname with the weak adversary is quite effective against GPT-4o-Audio, achieving at least 13\%-34\% ASR$_2$ across eight surrogates, indicating that {\uline{more attention should be paid to improving commercial \smodelnames' safety against our weak adversary.}}